-G. A schedule of routine maintenance to be performed in the laboratory is as follows:
+G. A schedule of routine maintenance and quality controls to be performed in the laboratory is as follows:

-Maintenance: When performed: Protocol Reference: Glass liners/septa changed At or before 250 injections DR-30, DR-70 and DR-75 Gold seal changed At or before 1250 injections for GC; at or before 1500 injections for DR-30, DR-70 GC/MS and GC/IRD and DR-75 Clean FID jets for each GC When the gold seal is changed Quality Manual 1.4-G Standard ladder run First five working days of the month, prior to use of a GC after a new DR-30 column is installed, or every time the column is cut.
-Hydrocarbon Ladder First five working days of the month, prior to use of a new column for DR-70 the GC/MS, or every time the column is cut.
+Maintenance: When performed: Protocol Reference: Glass liners/septa changed At or before 250 injections DR-30, DR-70 and DR-75 Gold seal changed At or before 1250 injections for GC; at or before 1500 injections for DR-30, DR-70 GC/MS and GC/IRD and DR-75 Clean FID jets for each GC When the gold seal is changed Quality Manual 1.4-G Standard ladder run First five working days of the month, prior to use of a GC after a DR-30 new column is installed, or every time the column is cut.
+Hydrocarbon Ladder First five working days of the month, prior to use of a new column DR-70 for the GC/MS, or every time the column is cut.
 Cocaine standard Prior to the analysis of casework each day on both the GC and DR-30, DR-70 GC/MS. See DR-70 for continuous sequence exception. and DR-75 Blanks On the GC a solvent blank needs to be run every fifth sample (four DR-30, DR-70 samples then a blank).
 On the GC/MS and GC/IRD a blank made up and DR-75 of the solvent or extraction that is used for the samples in that case needs to be run during the samples of each new case and at least every sixth injection (five samples and a blank) within a case.
-Balance calibration check Daily (500g) and Monthly DR-4 Deionizer bag replacement When change water light comes on or every 6 months, whichever Quality Manual 1.4-G on hydrogen generators comes first.
-Drain water for air Unless equipped with an auto drain, at least monthly Quality Manual 1.4-G compressors Desiccant change for air When visual inspection of desiccant indicates a change is necessary Quality Manual 1.4-G compressors Desiccant change for When visual inspection of desiccant indicates a change is necessary Quality Manual 1.4-G hydrogen generators Split vent line for GC and At or before 5000 injections Quality Manual 1.4-G GCMS changed Split vent filter for GCMS At or before 2500 injections Quality Manual 1.4-G changed Split vent filter for Agilent At or before 5000 injections Quality Manual 1.4-G 7890 GC changed
+ValPro System First five working days of the month for the FTIR.
+Qualification Polystyrene Standard Each day before casework is run on the FTIR.
+Balance calibration check Daily (500g and 1g) and Monthly DR-4 Deionizer bag replacement When change water light comes on or every 6 months, whichever Quality Manual 1.4-G on hydrogen generators comes first.
+Drain water for air Unless equipped with an auto drain, at least monthly Quality Manual 1.4-G compressors Desiccant change for air When visual inspection of desiccant indicates a change is necessary Quality Manual 1.4-G compressors Desiccant change for When visual inspection of desiccant indicates a change is necessary Quality Manual 1.4-G hydrogen generators Split vent line for GC and At or before 5000 injections Quality Manual 1.4-G GCMS changed Split vent filter for GCMS At or before 2500 injections Quality Manual 1.4-G changed Split vent filter for Agilent At or before 5000 injections Quality Manual 1.4-G GC changed Ultrapure Water System UV lamp must be replaced every 2 years.
+Quality Manual 1.4-G The SynergyPak Cartridge will be replaced when the system has a red Pack Alarm blinking.
+The Final Filter will be replaced when the SynergyPak cartridge is replaced or when the Product Water flowrate drops.
+Recommended Maintenance: Clean the screen filter twice a year or whenever it is clogged.

 H. Refrigerators should have a Temperature Monitoring Form that is maintained.
-Refer to OSBI CSD QP 6.4 for form and a monitoring schedule.
+Refer to OSBICSD QP 6.4 for form and a monitoring schedule.